Skip to main content

 House Mattaz Episode 2 Draws Full House in Lagos, Sparks Critical Conversations on Real Estate Transparency

 Lagos, Nigeria — ThinkMint Nigeria has successfully staged the second edition of its groundbreaking real estate theatre experience, House Mattaz, to a fully occupied audience of over 150 attendees at Sheraton Lagos Hotel Ikeja.
 The highly anticipated House Mattaz Episode 2 delivered more than just entertainment.
-It created a powerful platform for industry …
+It created a powerful platform for industry dialogue, policy …

 Off-Plan Property Investment in Nigeria (2026 Guide): Opportunities, Risks & How to Invest Safely